 The main task of marketing automation is Lead Nurturing.

 Lead nurturing is about gaining users’ trust with the help of high-quality content.
 Its goal is to move the lead toward the buyer’s journey.
 Before your leads make a purchase, they should be educated, informed and engaged.
 That’s why an individual approach is guaranteed.
 You can’t send the same email to the entire mailing list.
 When a new user subscribes, it makes sense to send an initial email with the benefits of being subscribed to you, rather than sending new arrivals or updates.
-Your leads and the loyal clients can’t be treated the same way.
+Your leads and loyal clients can’t be treated the same way.

 Lead nurturing qualifies leads, creates loyal customers and works on customer retention in order to increase sales.